tk0nik/training_tasks/README.md

 #so I created a new branch 'Anphisa' for first part of lessons tasks

 #10.10.2020 I push to 'Anphisa' a dict exapmle

+#by the way.
+I write it this not only for I coluld see the little gteen scuares in my profile, this is just second reason
+#this file is like a diary and a handbook at the same time.
+There is less then week I'm here, but I still remember where is what and which file I can look if I'll forget somthing
+#but I know that it's not forever, so this file can halp me once upon a future.